marciofrayze/rackstep/README.md

 ## Dependancies

 RackStep is developed and tested with Ruby 2.3.0.
-The only hard dependency is Rack itself, but there are a few others recommended gem dependancies:
+The only hard dependency is Rack gem itself, but there are a few others recommended gems:
 - unicorn: fast rack-compatible server that can be used for production.
 - simplecov: a simple way to generate statistics about your unit tests coverage.